crypto7world/heritage-gui/README.md

 ## About The Project

-The Heritage GUI provides a graphical user interface to manage Bitcoin wallets with built-in inheritance capabilities.
-Built with [Dioxus](https://dioxuslabs.com), it offers an intuitive desktop application for managing your **Heritage wallet**: a Taproot Bitcoin wallet developed in _Rust_ with built-in, on-chain protections against losing your coins and inheritance.
+The Heritage GUI provides a graphical user interface to manage Bitcoin wallets with built-in backup & inheritance capabilities.
+Built with [Dioxus](https://dioxuslabs.com), it offers an intuitive desktop application for managing your **Heritage wallet**: a Taproot Bitcoin wallet developed in _Rust_ with built-in, on-chain protection against losing your coins and on-chain inheritance schedule.

 The basic principle is a dead-man switch: should you become unable to spend your coins for whatever reasons, alternative spending paths (i.e. TapScripts) will eventually open, allowing other private keys to spend your coins, following a schedule you configure **enforced by the Bitcoin blockchain**.
 On the other hand, if you are able to spend your coins you can regularly "reset" this schedule simply by moving your coins to a new address of your wallet.